 In the 1970s a rectory was built and a nearby house purchased to house the sexton.
 Clearwater’s Church of the Ascension donated our famous organ, which established St. Hilary’s as a musical center in Fort Myers.
 In the 1980s our Parish Hall, now known as Browning Hall, was constructed.

 After Father Browning’s retirement in 1996, Father Bob Hennagin was installed as our second rector in 1998.
 In 2008 we completed a major renovation of our sanctuary and later that year celebrated the 50th anniversary of our congregation with a beautiful party.
-Father Hennagin’s ministry to St. Hilary’s ended after fourteen fruitful years in January 2012.
-Currently, our parish is in the transition process of calling our third rector.
+Father Hennagin’s ministry to St. Hilary’s ended after fourteen years in January 2012.
+In January 2014, Father Charles Cannon became our third rector.